Being a Christian teen is tough.

 Psalm 119: Super Long and Full of Goodies

 At a whopping 176 verses, Psalm 119 is indisputably the longest chapter of the Bible.
-But don’t let the length scare you away.
-When broken into groups of eight verses (which it is, each starting with a different letter of the Hebrew alphabet), this Psalm becomes much more palatable.
-You’ll find a repetition of three themes throughout:
+But don’t let the length scare you.
+When broken into groups of eight verses (which, conveniently, it is, each starting with a different letter of the Hebrew alphabet), this Psalm becomes much more palatable, and you’ll notice a repetition of three themes:

-The writer of Psalm 119 knew all about the hostility and ridicule faced by believers.
-Take a look at this sampling of verses:
+The writer of Psalm 119 knew all about the hostility and ridicule believers face.
+Consider this sampling of verses:

 The psalmist considers that as well.